 Go off-peak on weekdays

-The offer excludes Bank Holidays, Impact, Luxury and VIP seating, opera, 3D and special presentations.
-The chain’s Leicester Square venue is also exempt from the offer.
+The offer excludes bank holidays, Impact, IMAX, D-Box screens, Luxury and VIP seating, Empire Extra performances, 3D films and special presentations.

 Discount tickets and membership schemes

-Vue regularly has offers for new releases.
-Go to its latest offers page for more information.
+Vue regularly has offers – check out its latest offers page for more information.

 Most cinemas offer discounted tickets for seniors.

 A couple of chains also run senior screenings and throw in a free hot drink and biscuit for you to enjoy while you watch the film.

 These screenings tend to happen regularly on Wednesday mornings, but it’s best to check with your local cinema as some may do them on different days – or not at all.